git/git.github.io/rev_news/drafts/edition-26.md

 * Longest answer for a Git question I've seen on StackOverflow here: [How to change the starting point of a branch?](http://stackoverflow.com/questions/38427050/how-to-change-the-starting-point-of-a-branch/38430972#38430972)
 * [How To Host Your Own Private Git Repositories](https://eklitzke.org/how-to-how-your-own-private-git-repositories), by Evan Klitzke
 * [Configure Git Pairs with Magit](http://www.danieldeaguiar.com/git-pair/), by Daniel De Aguiar
+* [Adding Features to Git the Easy Way](https://blog.afoolishmanifesto.com/posts/adding-features-to-git-the-easy-way/), by fREW Schmidt (added by using the `git` wrapper; some of those features could have been implemented as hooks)
+* [Review, not Rocket Science](http://blog.ffwll.ch/2017/04/review-howto.html): Daniel Vetter discusses how to get people to review code
+* [In the bright new future of today](https://blog.ntpsec.org/2017/03/24/saved-history.html) - a history of using history, on NTPsec Project Blog
+* [How to use pull requests to improve your code reviews](https://www.oreilly.com/ideas/how-to-use-pull-requests-to-improve-your-code-reviews), by Brent Beer and Peter Bell

 __Git tools and sites__